ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Introduction

 \section{Introduction}

-As the impacts on climate change become increasingly visible, many electricity consumers, from private persons to large corporations, show increasing interest in assessing and reducing their carbon footprint.
+As the impacts of climate change become increasingly visible, many electricity consumers, from private persons to large corporations, have shown increasing interest in assessing and reducing their carbon footprint.
 For many consumers, a significant portion of their carbon footprint is tied to their electricity consumption and associated emissions from electricity generation.
 The source of electricity generation (e.g. solar, wind, hydro, nuclear, natural gas or coal) as well as the temporal availability of renewable power (i.e. daily and seasonal cycles of solar, wind and hydropower) vary widely between locations, leading to differences in carbon intensity of electric power across time and space.
 This provides an opportunity for consumers to reduce carbon emissions by using power where and when low-carbon electricity is available.
 However, to actively reduce the carbon emissions of their electricity supply, consumers need real-time information about how carbon emissions of electricity vary.
 Furthermore, they need a framework for leveraging this information not only for real-time load shifting but also for long-term carbon accounting, such that they can get credit for their efforts to reduce emissions.
 This is particularly important for companies and industries that are subject to emerging carbon emission regulations and reporting requirements, including e.g. producers of clean hydrogen \cite{proposed-rule}.

-Quantifying the carbon intensity of electricity consumption at differing times/grid locations, however, is not straightforward.
-While it is possible obtain information on emissions from the generators and assess how the total carbon footprint varies over time, the physics of the grid do not lend themselves to a clear definition of generation mix (and hence emissions intensity) at individual locations.
-This leaves significant confusion and open questions regarding what the best metric for carbon emissions, which is the topic of ongoing debate \cite{sukprasert2024implications}.
+Quantifying the carbon intensity of electricity consumption in a grid with multiple consumers and multiple sources of generation, is however not straightforward.
+While it is possible to obtain information on emissions from the generators and assess how the total carbon footprint varies over time, the physics of the grid do not lend themselves to a clear definition of the generation mix (and hence emissions intensity) that serves individual locations.
+This leaves significant open questions regarding which carbon emissions is the best, see e.g. \cite{sukprasert2024implications, RICKS2024114119}.
 This paper develops a software package and an analysis framework to help evaluate the effectiveness of different carbon emission metrics.